Event details

 Entry is included with a festival pass.
 Seats are available on a first come, first served basis.

-Whether you’re a lifelong poetry fan or just curious to explore, this is a place to drop in, unwind, and enjoy something a little different throughout the day.
+Whether you’re a lifelong poetry fan or discovering the joy of verse for the first time, this is a place to drop in, unwind, and enjoy something a little different throughout the day.

 The Poetry Room is supported by the T.S Eliot Foundation.